pgerber/linux-sysadmin-utilities/find_config_markers/README.md

 * Find section of files that were marked previously.
 * Scan through directories recursively.
 * The markers can be nested.
 Can't remember why I implemented that.
 It just seems so useless.
 But it works.
-* To find out about more options execute **find_config_markers --help**
+* To find out about more options, execute **find_config_markers --help**.

 ## Basics
 Often you'll change some configuration option and then, when you want to change it again, you can't find it anymore.
 To avoid exactly that, I created this script.

 To show you how it works, let's look at an openssh server configuration I adjusted a while ago.
-Below you see a shortened version of such the file.
+Below you see a shortened version of the file.
 As you can see there are two sections marked using **# -- mark begin --** and **# -- mark end --**.

 ```